atesgoral/satisfaction/README.markdown

 What
 ----
-Treading a similar territory with Promises/Futures, Satisfaction allows you to synchronize the outcome of multiple asychronous callbacks, and to execute a function only when all callbacks are called.
-It handles the record keeping for you.
-The return results of the asynchronous callbacks become arguments (in the original order in which the callbacks were intercepted) for the ultimate callback.
+Treading a similar territory with Promises/Futures, Satisfaction allows you to wait for the outcome of multiple asychronous operations (that may be run in **parallel**) and to execute a callback when all of them are complete.

+The return results of the callbacks to asynchronous operations become arguments (in the original order in which the callbacks are intercepted) for the ultimate callback.

 Satisfaction is optimistic.
 By design, it doesn't aim to handle failures.